-- Develop leadership and team building skills in adolescent girls - Finalize roles and responsibilities of Peer Educators. - Acquire cognitive and practical skills for taking 20 life skills sessions with other adolescent girls. - Selection of activities for the Community Project and prepare a plan of action for three months.
+- Develop leadership and team building skills in adolescent girls - Finalize roles and responsibilities of Peer Educators - Acquire cognitive and practical skills for taking 20 life skills sessions with other adolescent girls. - Selection of the topics and activities of the Community Project and prepare a plan of action for three months.